 Are You Getting Enough Vitamin D?

 The optimal amount of vitamin D for women with PCOS is unknown.
 Many researchers believe the current amount for Vitamin D is set too low at 600 International Units (IU) daily and should be increased.
-I recommend getting blood work done and those results should be checked by a clinician for you to get the adequate dosing.
+I recommend getting blood work done and those results should be checked by a clinician for you to get adequate dosing.